 How the programme works

 Like all of the University’s programmes, there is no formal start date and candidates can enrol at any time of the year.
-Highly diligent students at the bachelor’s and master’s level may be able to complete their programmes in a year, while a doctoral programme usually takes a minimum of two years to complete.
-However, the self-paced nature of the programmes means that they can be readily extended beyond these minima, subject to the student remaining in good standing with the requisite annual fees, and there is no officially prescribed maximum length of enrolment.
+In general terms, a bachelor’s degree occupies four years of full-time study or part-time equivalent; a master’s degree one to two years beyond this; and a doctorate two years beyond a master’s degree.
+The self-paced nature of the programmes means that they can be readily extended beyond these minima, subject to the student remaining in good standing with the requisite annual fees, and there is no officially prescribed maximum length of enrolment.
 Where credit can be given for previous studies, this may shorten the programme length.

 You are expected to have a reasonably clear idea of your proposed research topic before applying.
 In some cases, this may be directly influenced by the scholarly interests of available mentors.
 It is usual for some mentor-candidate discussion to take place before enrolment, and many mentors are happy to be contacted by potential research students.
 The University is open both to conventional academic proposals and to others that may be seen as more unusual or progressive in nature.
 As an independent institution, we are not constrained by external influences and can accommodate cross-disciplinary and unconventional topics and approaches.